This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

-Also discuss how you’re going to handle the changes that come from pregnancy on your body.
-I never dreamed that I would balloon up after having kids like I did, but it happened, and it drastically changed my life.
+Also, discuss how you’re going to handle the changes that come from pregnancy on your body.
+I never dreamed that I would balloon up after having kids as I did, but it happened, and it drastically changed my life.
 If you’re marrying a man who isn’t prepared to handle and accept your body changes, then you need to think twice.

 My husband has told me a thousand times he married me for ME.
 He doesn’t care if I’m a size 8 like I was when we met or a size 3X like I am now.
 He loves who I am not what I look like.
 The older a person gets the more their looks change!